 - Best Dementia Care Manager – Katherine Matthews, Perry Manor

-The annual awards recognise the very best in dementia care across the social care sector, paying tribute to individuals who have demonstrated outstanding performance in their field of work.
+The annual National Dementia Care Awards recognise the very best in dementia care across the social care sector, paying tribute to individuals who have demonstrated outstanding performance in their field of work.

 Home manager at Appleby House, Shona Bradbury, was named Dementia Care Personality, having been recognised by colleagues and residents for her continual hard work at the Epsom care home.

-The final Care UK award of the evening, the prestigious Lifetime Achievement Award, went to Care UK’s non-executive director, Dr Nori Graham.
-Judges praised Nori’s breadth of in uence and sheer tenacity over decades working in the dementia care sector.
+The prestigious Lifetime Achievement Award, went to Care UK’s non-executive director, Dr Nori Graham.
+Judges praised Nori’s breadth of knowledge and sheer tenacity over decades working in the dementia care sector.
 She was described as being an inspiring leader and a role model – making her a worthy winner of the Lifetime Achievement Award.